valkey-io/valkey-doc/commands/role.md

 3) (empty array)
 ```

-**A note about the word slave used in this man page**: If not for Redis OSS compatibility, the Valkey project does not use the word slave.
-Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.
+**A note about the word slave used in this man page**: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
+Unfortunately in the given commands these words are part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.